 Sale of Alcoholic Beverages means any transfer, trade, exchange, or barter, in any manner or by any means, for consideration.
 Sale is broadly interpreted by law enforcement authorities to include such practices as charging admission to events where alcohol is served, requiring the purchase of tickets, or requiring donations or other exchanges in order to receive Alcoholic Beverages.
 Such exchanges are viewed as indirect payment for Alcoholic Beverages and are, therefore, illegal.
 However, as a limited exception to this general rule, the service of Alcoholic Beverages at a ticketed fundraising event sponsored by the University or a non-profit organization that is an Affiliated Group, Non-Affiliated Group, or Sponsored Non-Affiliated Group shall not be construed as a sale, provided (a) there is no separate charge for the Alcoholic Beverage that is served (b) no State funds are used to purchase the alcohol, and (c) the non-profit organization or the University obtains the appropriate permit from the ABC Commission for the service of Alcoholic Beverages at the event.
 (N.C.G.S.
 18B‑1002(a)(5))

-Tailgating: Parking, gathering and/or consuming food and beverages, including Alcoholic Beverages, at an approved, designated Tailgating area during the approved times before or after official UNC Charlotte inter-collegiate athletic events on the University Campus.
-See Tailgating Policy, Appendix III.
+A gathering of Patrons outdoors that typically occurs around a vehicle or in a parking lot or parking deck, which may include consuming food and beverages, including Alcoholic Beverages, at an approved, designated area during approved times before or after official UNC Charlotte intercollegiate athletic events.
+See University Policy 718, Tailgating.